gu-fan/riv.vim/README.rst

   + Todo Helper: you can check your All/Todo/Done items in current project.
 * Convert: some wrapper to convert rst files to html/xml/latex/odt/... and browse them.
 Local Link file also converted.
-  (You should have docutils package installed)
+  (require python docutils package )

 Install
 -------